 The bankruptcy means test only forces consumers to file a Chapter 13.
 If over 50% of your debt is business debt the means test does not apply to you.
 Some attorneys brag 95% of their clients file Chapter 13.
 About 70% of the cases filed nationally are Chapter 7 cases.
 Chapter 13 pays an attorney about three times the average Chapter 7 fee.
 Make certain that Chapter 13 works for you, not your attorney.
 Chapter 13 must be affordable and serve your goals.
 At the same time, bankruptcy requires debtors to file in good faith and uses their best efforts to repay.
 If the disposable income is there, the debtor must file a Chapter 13.

 Qualifying for a Chapter 13

-Only people can file Chapter 13.
-Corporations cannot file a Chapter 13.
-But people who have businesses often file Chapter 13 and include business debts which essentially allows their business to restructure.
-You can only file a Chapter 13 if the unsecured debt is less than $419,275 and secured debts are less than $1,257,850 in 2020.
+Only people file Chapter 13 whereas corporations do not file Chapter 13.
+But, people with businesses often file Chapter 13 while including business debts which essentially allows their business to restructure.
+However, you can only file a Chapter 13 if the unsecured debt is less than $419,275 and the secure debts are less than $1,257,850 in 2020.
 11 U.S.C. § 109(e).
-These amounts are adjusted annually by the consumer price index.
-Corporations can only file a Chapter 7 or Chapter 11.
+However, these amounts adjust annually by the consumer price index.
+Corporations only file Chapter 7 or Chapter 11.

-If you make a mistake and the case is dismissed the debtor can have a second chance by filing a second case.
-But it gets harder every time to get the stay and get Chapter 13 plans approved.
-If a Chapter 13 debtor filed a petition within the prior year the Debtor probably has to ask for the protection of the automatic stay.
-When a Chapter 13 debtor has filed two cases in the prior year there is no protection or automatic stay to stop a foreclosure or protect the debtor from collections.
+If you make a mistake and the case is dismissed, the debtor might get a second chance by filing a second case.
+However, it gets harder every time to get the stay and get Chapter 13 plan approval.
+If a Chapter 13 debtor files a petition within the prior year, the debtor probably has to ask for the protection of the automatic stay.
+When a Chapter 13 debtor files two cases in the prior year, there is no protection or automatic stay to stop a foreclosure or protect the debtor from collections.

 Other Regulations and Limits